 - Does FedBid make sales or bids for its clients?

 No. FedBid serves as a neutral facilitator, providing a dynamic platform for procurement professionals to purchase billions of dollars worth of goods and simple services from commercial Sellers.
-Throughout the marketplace process, Buyers maintain complete control over all purchasing decisions, while Sellers determine which buys and what bidding strategy best suits their business.
+Throughout the marketplace process, Buyers maintain complete control over all purchasing decisions, while Sellers determine which buys and what bidding strategy best suits their businesses.

 - How much does it cost to start using FedBid?

 FedBid users incur NO upfront investment, license fees or maintenance costs.
 FedBid ensures ongoing cost-savings and a risk-free procurement process by requiring payment only after the Buyer selects a Seller for award and completes the transaction.

 A reverse auction is a competitive process in which a Buyer solicits bids from Sellers during a period of time set by the Buyer.
 During the reverse auction, Sellers have the opportunity to submit a single bid or multiple bids that decrease in price.

 No. FedBid is a privately held company that provides an online marketplace for government and business Buyers.
 FedBizOpps (FBO), at FedBizOpps.gov, is a government-run, online bulletin board.
 However, FedBid does maintain automated feeds to FBO in order to enable federal government Buyers to meet Federal Acquisition Regulations (FAR) requirements regarding opportunity notification.

 - What if the FedBid Fee causes my Selected Bid to exceed my applicable published government contract pricing?